 - 1 cup (120 g) oat flour (certified gluten free if necessary) (See Recipe Notes)

-- 1 ยฝ cups (150 g) old-fashioned rolled oats, processed slightly (certified gluten free if necessary) (See Recipe Notes)
+- 1 ยฝ cups (150 g) quick cooking oats or rolled oats, processed slightly in a food processor or blender (certified gluten free if necessary) (See Recipe Notes)

 - ยพ teaspoon baking soda